symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/introduction.rst

 .. tip::

-    This reference only explains the Symfony2 integration of PHPCR and PHPCR-ODM.
+    This reference only explains the Symfony integration of PHPCR and PHPCR-ODM.
 To learn how to use PHPCR, refer to `the PHPCR website`_ and for Doctrine PHPCR-ODM to the `PHPCR-ODM documentation`_.